XueruFan/ASD-Project/README.md

 **Step 4: Spectral Clustering**

 We performed spectral clustering analysis using 34 regional volume OoS scores as classification features to subgroup male ASD individuals (<13 years) from the ABIDE dataset.
 Tested the normality of the scores with Jarque-Bera test for each cluster.
 Based on the previous classification results, used SVM-RFECV to select the optimal feature set for classification.
 Then visualized the results for each cluster.
+At last, we calculated the extreme percentage of OoS centils for each cluster and project the results on the brain.

 - `Step4/Age-13/SpectralCluster/do_Clustering_ABIDE.R`